javierortegaa/FlavorFinder/README.md

 Users can perform the following actions:
 - Search for recipes based on available ingredients, cuisine type, or taste profile.
 - View detailed information about a specific recipe, including ingredients, instructions, and nutritional info.
-- Add new recipes to the database, complete with instructions, ingredients, and nutrition facts.

 ## Technologies Used
 - **Database**: MySQL